lightsofapollo/treeherder-node/README.md

 [treeherder-service](https://github.com/mozilla/treeherder-service) api errors will include a traceback from the server.
-Most times these errors are simply something you did wrong (no oauth credentials, wrong parameters, etc...) but there are times when there are actually bugs in treeherder...
+Most times these errors are simply something you did wrong (no hawk credentials, wrong parameters, etc...) but there are times when there are actually bugs in treeherder...
 Submit an [issue](https://bugzilla.mozilla.org/enter_bug.cgi?product=Tree%20Management&component=Treeherder) with the traceback.